EricaLinaG/Arch-Setup/README.md

-Another problem, for me, was that some packages are not [meta-packages, but package groups](https://wiki.archlinux.org/index.php/Meta_package_and_package_group) package groups like xorg, xorg-apps, xfce, gnome, and so forth cannot be installed via dependencies in a [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD).
+Another problem, for me, was that some packages are not [meta-packages, but package groups](https://wiki.archlinux.org/index.php/Meta_package_and_package_group) package groups like xorg, xorg-apps, xfce4, gnome, and so forth cannot be installed via dependencies in a [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD).
 Either you need to find out what packages are in them and add each one to your packages explicitly or you can just install them separately in your script.
 I chose the latter because I don't like having to maintain unecessary things.